 1. Spider Plant

 Spider plants are the gift that keeps on giving.
-As long as you place it in a fairly well-lit room, this little piece of greenery will remove impurities like formaldehyde and carbon monoxide from the air in the moist environment.
+As long as you place it in a fairly well-lit room, this little piece of greenery will remove impurities like formaldehyde and carbon monoxide from the air in a moist environment.
 Plus it will also continually sprout new buds that you can re-pot or give away.

 Just make sure to water once or twice a week and place it in front of your bathroom window if it receives medium light throughout the day.
-If the window is continually bathed in sunlight (lucky you!), simply place just out of direct sunlight.
+If the window is continually bathed in sunlight (lucky you!), simply place it just out of direct sunlight.

 Lucky bamboo is a natural oddity.
 It can grow in almost any light level and with no soil!
 All you need is a few pebbles and water for this zen plant to take root.
 Just make sure to keep its container full of water so this low-light plant stays hydrated.